Office: 502-560-1479

 email: dpatrone@louisvillesports.org

-Dave Patrone joined the Louisville Sports Commission in Jan.
-2023.
-Patrone most recently worked with ASM Global to position the Norton Healthcare Sports & Learning Center as a location to host sports, concerts, corporate events and more.
-Prior to that, he spent two decades building Louisville’s convention and trade show market for Kentucky Venues as the vice president of client services.
-While there, he helped attract some of Louisville’s largest and most notable sports events including the Dew Action Sports Tour, National Senior Games, Junior Volleyball Association World Challenge, National Archery in the Schools National Tournament, National Wheelchair Basketball Association National Championship, National Veteran’s Wheelchair Games, Run 4 the Roses girls’ exposure basketball tournament and more.
-Before joining Kentucky Venues, he spent five years at Richfield Coliseum and Rocket Mortgage Field House in his hometown of Cleveland, Ohio, where he served as front-of-house manager.
+Dave Patrone joined the Louisville Sports Commission in January 2023 as Director of Sports Development.
+In this role, he develops and implements the organization’s hosted event sales plan, overseeing bid development efforts and ensuring the successful execution of awarded events.
+Prior to joining the Sports Commission, Patrone worked with ASM Global to position the Norton Healthcare Sports & Learning Center as a premier venue for sports, concerts, corporate events and more.
+He spent two decades with Kentucky Venues as Vice President of Client Services, helping attract some of Louisville’s largest and most notable sports events, including the Dew Action Sports Tour, National Senior Games, Junior Volleyball Association World Challenge, National Archery in the Schools National Tournament, National Wheelchair Basketball Association National Championship, National Veteran’s Wheelchair Games, and the Run 4 the Roses girls’ exposure basketball tournament.
+Earlier in his career, Patrone served as Front-of-House Manager at Richfield Coliseum and Rocket Mortgage Field House in his hometown of Cleveland, Ohio.